Historian and Heritage Expert

 Palaces of Revolution wins the 2023 Samuel Pepys Prize

-I am proud to announce that on 9th November at a dinner in London my latest book Palaces of Revolution won the prestigious Samuel Pepys award presented bi-annually to the book that makes the greatest contribution to the understanding of Samuel Pepys, his times or his contemporaries.
-Previous winners have included: Hugh Aldersey-Williams for Dutch Light: Christiaan Huygens and the Making of Science in Europe, John Adamson for The Noble Revolt and Claire Tomalin for Samuel Pepys: The Unequalled Self.
+I am proud to announce that on 9th November 2023 at a dinner in London my latest book Palaces of Revolution won the prestigious Samuel Pepys award presented bi-annually to the book that makes the greatest contribution to the understanding of the Seventeenth Century world of Samuel Pepys.

 Post Image